Sereg20/Task_Center/BTP_config/2 Set Up STC/README.md

 ![new instance data](./Images/1.2.3.png "new instance data")

-As a result, SAP Task Center service instance is created and displayed in Instances table
+As a result, SAP Task Center service instance has been created and displayed in Instances table

 ### Step 2: Create a service key for the service instance